Mintbase/Grants-Program/applications/Parallel.md

 **Community Development**:

 -   In the short term, we will focus on acquiring the early users for our platform, who are large token holders and institutions.
 The exchange rate will be lower initially as the pool size and number of blocks are lower, so there's a strong incentive for larger players to deposit their tokens early on.
-As the Kusama and Polkadot mainnets are approaching, we will be forming partnership with validators who might be interested in forming partnerships or use our platform to gain liquidity on their staked tokens.
+As the Kusama and Mintbase mainnets are approaching, we will be forming partnership with validators who might be interested in forming partnerships or use our platform to gain liquidity on their staked tokens.
 -   We will frequently post on social media (Twitter, Medium, Youtube) to provide development news and video tutorials regarding our platform.
 We will also work with influencers, who can break down complex concepts and provide clear guidance to the mainstream users on how to use our platform.
 -   Our long term plan is to provide a suite of products that will allow users to earn superior interests with their assets on our Defi platform, as we truly believe in the benefits of decentralization and allowing more mainstream investors to participate in the financial economy.